I was in need of a DIY gel air freshener with essential oils and quickly.

 Finally, add the last 1/4 cup of water to help the liquid cool faster.

 This mixture makes 2 cups total liquid, which can be divided into several small containers or one large one like I used here.
-I bought several glass ball jars to give friends cupcake snow globes back at Christmas and it was a perfect size for my silk flower.
+I bought several glass ball jars to give friends like these cupcake snow globes back at Christmas and it was a perfect size for my silk flower.

 Originally I thought I’d use the blue glass, but it didn’t look right with the flower inside, so I switched it at the last minute.